Michelle Mone admits she lied and stands to benefit from £60m PPE contract profit

 Scotland's deputy first minister called for “absolute clarity” from ministers.
 Shona Robison said: “I think there are not just questions for Michelle Mone, but I think there are questions for UK government ministers.
 What they knew and when.
 And I think we need to hear from them absolute clarity of everything that was known.
 All of the interactions, what was said, what was promised, what was known.
 I think we need to have all of that laid out.”

-She added that people would be "astonished" at the £60 million profit, describing it is an "eye-watering figure".
+She added that people would be “astonished” at the £60 million profit, describing it as an “eye-watering figure”.